 This post will show how to use cucumber-jvm and Maven to run integration tests with Selenium on a regular webapp; as you’ll see, this is more of a Maven exercise than a cucumber-jvm one, as Cucumber tests are simply executed as JUnit tests.
-It can be a bit tricky as it requires a bit of Maven build lifecycle knowledge1, but once you get the idea, it all makes perfect sense.
+It can be a bit tricky as it requires a bit of Maven build lifecycle knowledge, but once you get the idea, it all makes perfect sense.

 For those only interested in the example, you will find it there.